fniessink/toisto/docs/software.md

 }
 ```

 Note that Toisto uses gender only for verbs at the moment, see the next section.
-The examples above are not in the builtin topic files.
+The examples above are not in the built-in topic files.

 ### Grammatical person